 We’ve compiled this list of the best landmarks of London to help you plan your London sightseeing, especially if time is at a premium.
 We’ve included the best famous buildings in London, both new and old.
 We take you to the best-known icons of London, but also show you a few of London hidden gems you might not otherwise see.

 Our landmarks London guide can help you narrow down what you want to see, and help you decide on which area to stay in London may be best for you.

-The Queen’s city centre des res, ‘Buck House’ is top of many people’s list of things to see in London.
-It’s one of the focal points of royal London, with the processional avenue The Mall leading to it.
+The Queen’s city centre des res, ‘Buck House’ is top of many people’s list of things to see in London, and it’s one of the city’s most famous buildings.
+It’s one of the focal points of royal London, with the processional avenue The Mall – one of London’s most famous streets – leading to it.
 It’s also surrounded by glorious Royal Parks, and is the backdrop for the Changing of the Guard ceremony, which is the highlight of many people’s London visit.

 Tip: Buckingham Palace also opens its doors to visitors between July and September each year.